wangchning/vocabulary/Vocabulary.md

 Exclusive's antonym is *inclusive*; an inclusive policy, an inclusive church, or an inclusive approach is one that aims to include as many people as possible.

-### excuse
-: release (someone) from a duty or requirement
-- It will not be possible to excuse you from jury duty

-### expense
-An expense is a cost, but you can also use this word to mean the figurative cost of something.
-If you find it embarrassing to dress up as Santa, you might say that you do it to amuse your nephews, at the expense of your pride.
-- Democrats will complain he overemphasizes punishment at the expense of prevention and treatment.
-- They often make jokes at each other's expense.
-- I don't think we can afford the expense.

 ### excursion
 : From Latin 'excurrere' meaning *to run out*